jbush001/NyuziProcessor/tests/compiler/README.md

 * The Csmith random generation tool generated The csmith* tests: http://embed.cs.utah.edu/csmith/
 * This uses the compiler installed at /usr/local/llvm-nyuzi/.
-To test a development compiler, adjust COMPILER_DIR variable in the runtest.sh script to point at the build directory.
+To test a development compiler, adjust COMPILER_DIR variable in test_harness.py in the parent directory.